YouTube

 RUBBISH

-There are many countries which don’t take the issue of rubbish seriously and the DRC is another example.
-The guy who came in to clean immediately came out of the room and threw any rubbish I had left over the balcony!
-If I’d have known I would carry it all until I got home.
+There are many countries which don’t take the issue of rubbish seriously, and the DRC is another example.
+The guy who came in to clean immediately left the room and threw any rubbish I had left over onto the balcony!
+If I’d known, I would have carried it all until I got home.

 DAILY INFO… DAY 7